Alessandro Plizzari

+During the 2021–22 football season in Italy, Plizzari was part of the squads that won Serie A (AC Milan) and Serie B (Lecce), sharing halves of the season with each team.

 Club career

 AC Milan

 Plizzari is a product of AC Milan's youth academy.
 In July 2016, he was promoted to the first team as a backup goalkeeper and received his first-ever call up to the senior team ahead of a home Serie A game against Udinese played on 11 September 2016, remaining on the bench as an unused substitute.
 Despite his involvement with the first team, he continued to play for the Primavera (under-19) as a starting goalkeeper throughout the season.
 In late 2016, Milan rejected a €2 million bid for Plizzari from Manchester City.

 Loan to Ternana

 On 4 July 2017, Plizzarri signed a contract extension with Milan until 2020 and was immediately sent on loan to Ternana in Serie B until 30 June 2018.
 He made his professional debut at 17 years old, on 26 August 2017, in the league match against Empoli.
 He finished his debut season with 20 appearances in all competitions, conceding a total of 40 goals and keeping one clean sheet.